Cooperative Divorce Attorney in DuPage and Cook County, Illinois

 Although they share similar goals, cooperative and collaborative divorces are not the same.
 In a collaborative divorce, both spouses and their attorneys sign an agreement that requires the lawyers to withdraw if the case proceeds to court.
 Cooperative divorce, by contrast, is more flexible.

-In a cooperative case, attorneys are not required to withdraw if settlement fails, which can save time and expense.
+In a cooperative case, attorneys are not required to withdraw if the settlement fails, which can save time and expense.
 This flexibility makes cooperative divorce a practical choice for couples who want to work together but prefer to keep all legal options open if negotiations do not succeed.

 Issues Addressed in a Cooperative Divorce